captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 I slept in the kitchen for a week.
 ---
-And now I'm awake.
+And now I’m awake.
 ---
 And this house is very empty
 ---
-And I don't know where to start.
+And I don’t know where to start.
 ---
 Except over.
 ---
 Again.
 ---
-All first poems are bad poems...
+All first poems are bad poems…
 ---
-but there's a great liberty
+but there’s a great liberty
 ---
 in being bad.
 ---
 template: music
 ---
 template: title
-THE ROOMATE
+THE ROOMMATE
-by Jen Silverman
+.smaller[by Jen Silverman]
 ---
----
-template: title
-class: smaller
-Open Captioning for this performance was made possible through loan of equipment from the Chicago Cultural Accessibility Consortium Accessible Equipment Loan Program and by CaptionPoint.
 ---
 template: title
 class: smaller